 Finally, I have some FOMO that if I don't buy this house now in one of the best neighborhoods in San Francisco, I might never be able to get in.
 This is my ego talking more than anything else.

-I’ve found the perfect house in Presidio Heights, one of the most prime neighborhoods in my city.
-It has four bedrooms, four and a half bathrooms, an awesome attic that would be used as a playroom, and a ground floor suite for my parents or in-laws.
+It had four bedrooms, four and a half bathrooms, an awesome attic that would be used as a playroom, and a ground floor suite for my parents or in-laws.
 My commute to the tennis club would be cut down from 15 minutes to only five minutes a well.

 Here are some pictures:

 Pretty nice house right?
-It’s roughly 3,200 square feet, or 1,300 square feet larger than our existing three bedroom, two bathroom house.
+The house was roughly roughly 3,200 square feet, or 1,300 square feet larger than our existing three bedroom, two bathroom house.
 Not extravagant, but nice.

-Believe it or not, buying a single-family home in Presidio Heights for under $5 million today is considered reasonable.
+Believe it or not, buying a single-family home in Presidio Heights for under $5 million back then was considered reasonable.
 But when I do the math on how much it would cost to own a $4.5 million home, it kind of hurts my stomach.

-The Cost Of Owning A Regular $4.5 Million House
+The Cost Of Owning A Big Expensive $4.5 Million House

 It's important to always do the math before making any big purchase.
 Here's the math to own this beautiful house with a $2 million downpayment just because I thought it might be nice to live in Presidio Heights instead of Golden Gate Heights.